tteeoo/static-website/src/blog-superbowl.md

 ```
 The snow fell outside while I
 Deliberated my indoor goals.
-The television buzzed across
+The tell-a-vision buzzed across
 my room; it bothers me.
 That vidio (visual radio) showed
 The ballgame 56, 23 to 20 in LA.
 I stood there for a minute and ate
-The ceremonal cholesterol.
+The ceremonial cholesterol.
 Always, their advertisements are
 The new products: a meta-sale.
 Teams like that blend together.